Band geometry from position-momentum duality at topological band crossings: Dual energy quantization in band geometry

-The result at the 2D Dirac point can be generalized to the 3D $\mbb Z_2$ gapless topological systems.
-A natural generalization occurs in the nodal-loop semimetals, where the band crossings take place along closed loops [Fig.~\ref{fig:nodal}(c)] \cite{carter12prb,weng15prx,fang15prb,liang16prb,zhao17prl,bzdusek17prb,ahn18prl}.
+The result at the 2D Dirac points can be generalized to the 3D nodal-loop semimetals, where the band crossings take place along closed loops [Fig.~\ref{fig:nodal}(c)] \cite{carter12prb,weng15prx,fang15prb,liang16prb,zhao17prl,bzdusek17prb,ahn18prl}.
 Consider a minimal two-band model of the nodal-loop semimetals \cite{huh16prb,nandkishore16prb} \beeq \mca H_{\txt{NL},\mbf k}(\D)=\fr{k_\perp^2-\D}{2m}\s^x+v_zk_z\s^y, \eneq where $k_\perp=(k_x^2+k_y^2)^{1/2}$ and $\D>0$.
 This system shows a nodal loop in the $k_x$-$k_y$ plane at charge neutrality [Fig.~\ref{fig:band}(c)], which is defined by the major radius $k_R=\sqrt\D$.
 Assume an isotropic dispersion around the nodal loop $v_\perp=k_R/m=v_z=v$.
 A linearization at low energy leads to the $l=1/2$ case of the general minimal model \cite{yu19prb,wang20prb} \beeq \mca H_{\txt{NL},\mbf k}^l=v(k_{r,+}^{2l}\s^-+k_{r,-}^{2l}\s^+), \eneq where $k_{r,\pm}=(k_\perp-k_R)\pm ik_z$ are defined around the nodal loop.
-This model obeys two rotation symmetries, which are about the nodal loop and the $k_\perp=0$ line at loop center, respectively.
+This model obeys two rotation symmetries, which are about the tangential axis and the center line $k_\perp=0$ of the nodal loop, respectively.
 The two bands exhibit the dispersion energies $\ve^\pm_{\mbf k}=\pm vk_r^{2l}$, where $k_r=[(k_\perp-k_R)^2+k_z^2]^{1/2}$ is the minor radius from the nodal loop.
 Importantly, the model serves as a ``stacking'' of the 2D Dirac-point systems along the nodal loop.
-This identifies the nodal loop as a Berry vortex line, a generalization from the Berry vortex at the 2D Dirac point.
-The $2\pi l$ phase winding now occurs around the nodal loop.
+This identifies the nodal loop as a Berry vortex line, which is a generalization from the Berry vortex at the 2D Dirac point.
+The $\pm2\pi l$ phase winding now occurs around the tangential axis of the nodal loop.
 Accordingly, the Berry flux experiences a singularity along the nodal loop and vanishes everywhere else.
 The Berry vortex line induces the dual rotational energy of the axial angular momentum $|L^{ln}_\phi|=l$, where $\bsb{\hat\phi}$ is the tangent unit vector along the nodal loop.
-The trace of quantum metric thus exhibits the dual energy quantization \beeq \Tr g_{\txt{NL},\mbf k}^{ln}=\fr{l^2}{k_r^2}, \eneq similar to the result at the 2D Dirac point.
-Note that the nodal loop in $\mca H_{\txt{NL},\mbf k}(\D)$ shrinks to a point and vanishes when $\D$ decreases and turns negative.
-Since the nodal loop can be annihilated by itself, it is $\mbb Z_2$-trivial in the topological classification \cite{fang15prb}.
+The trace of quantum metric thus exhibits the dual energy quantization \beeq \Tr g_{\txt{NL},\mbf k}^{ln}=\fr{l^2}{k_r^2}, \eneq similar to the result at the 2D Dirac points.
+Note that the nodal loop in $\mca H_{\txt{NL},\mbf k}(\D)$ shrinks to a point and vanishes when $\D$ decreases across zero.
+Such a self annihilation can occur under the combined parity and time-reversal $PT$ symmetry, which imposes the reality condition on the systems.
+Since the nodal loop can be annihilated by itself, it is $\mbb Z_2$-trivial under $PT$ symmetry in the topological classification \cite{fang15prb}.